maxwell-hoff/maxwell-hoff.github.io/_posts/2019-03-25-be-your-own-designer.markdown

 2. **Purpose--** What is the fundamental purpose behind your business that inspires everyone in and outside of the organization to do what they do — and love doing it?

-3. **Company Core Values—-** What principles are going to shape your company’s culture and support your brand vision?
+3. **Company Core Values--** What principles are going to shape your company’s culture and support your brand vision?

 4. **Personality and Voice--** How do you present yourself?
 Do you have a sense of humor or are you honest to a fault?
 Are you a casual brand or a “suit and tie” mentality?